 Transport in Italy

-It's easy to get around Italy’s cities and towns, although driving in Italy can be dangerous.
+While it's easy to get around between the cities and towns of Italy, driving here can be dangerous.

 - CON: Dangerous roads

 Italian driving culture can be aggressive and drivers often go over the speed limit.
 Many expats also find the road rules to be confusing and the roads are often congested.